REGISTRATION & COFFEE

 I'll present our work on training reinforcement learning agents to interact with and complete tasks in web browsers.
 In the short term our agents are learning to interact with common UI web elements like buttons, sliders and text fields.
 In the longer term we hope to address more complex tasks, such as achieving competence in interactive online exercises intended for schoolchildren to learn mathematics.
 I'll use these examples to also give a short but complete Reinforcement Learning tutorial.

-Ofir Nachum - Google
+Ofir Nachum - Google Brain

-Chelsea Finn - UC Berkeley
+Chelsea Finn - Google Brain & Berkeley AI Research

 Toru Nishikawa - Preferred Networks